Angad-Thapa26/Local-Restaurant-Management-System-Python-/README.md

 Manage prices and inventory
-Monitor restaurant operations from a central dashboard Order Management
+Monitor restaurant operations from a central dashboard Order Management block redirection from waiter to admin(in tailored version)

 Orders can be tracked through different stages: